 Shin Splint Exercises

 Shin splint exercises help treat or prevent shin splints.
-They also strengthen the muscles in your legs.
-Stop if you have pain.
+They also strengthen your leg muscles.

 - Toe taps: Stand on a flat surface.
 Keep your heel on the floor and tap your toes and the ball of your foot for 2 minutes.
 Change sides and repeat.